KezzaMcFezza/DefconExpanded/docs/sdl_push_mode_guide.md

 - `SoundTargetLatencyMs` (default: `80`)
   - Target audible latency for scheduling new onsets.
 Used to compute the earliest start time relative to the current playback cursor.
 This does not force the device queue size; see device low/high below.

-- `SoundQueueLowWaterMs` / `SoundQueueHighWaterMs` (defaults: `60` / `100`)
-  - Legacy device-queue bounds.
-Kept for compatibility.
-If `SoundDeviceQueueLowMs/HighMs` are set, those take precedence for push mode.

 - `SoundDeviceQueueLowMs` / `SoundDeviceQueueHighMs` (defaults: `20` / `35`)
   - Device queue refill bounds used in push mode.
 Keep these small to get fast audible reaction.
 The feeder tops up to High when the queue drops below Low.